jaimindp/Devcember/README.md

 - https://github.com/jaiminbuilds/bridgooor
 - https://github.com/jaiminbuilds/starter_dapp

+---

+### Dec 6th
+Node Guardians - delegate call action: solved quest to prove if the function call was a delegate call or not by writing the immutable contract deployment address into the constructor

+---

 ### Ideas
 I probably won't get round to half of these ideas but here are some of the things I intend to explore.